Some posts contain compensated links. Please read this disclaimer for more info.

-For men, a nice pair of summer loafers is a great idea for night walks and going to a restaurant.
+For men, a nice pair of summer loafers are a great addition to appropriate Greece outfits for nightly walks and going to a restaurant.

-When it comes to kids and shoes, their hiking sandals can double as shoes to go out for dinner or to visit museums and archaeological sites.
+When it comes to kids and shoes for Greece, their hiking sandals can double as shoes to go out for dinner or visit museums and archaeological sites.
 In that case, add a pair of water shoes as the third pair of shoes.
 Many beaches have small stones and pebbles, something quite uncomfortable for kids.

 Greece Packing List: Extra Toiletries

 You’ve already packed some essentials in your suitcase.
-Don’t forget two key products: A very high protection sunscreen lotion.
+Don’t forget this key product: a very high protection sunscreen lotion.
 Go for a very high factor when traveling with kids.
-Prefer a kid-specific product when traveling with babies and toddlers, look for a fragrance-free formula, specially designed for sensitive skins.
+When traveling with babies and toddlers, look for a fragrance-free formula specially designed for sensitive skins.

-Include a protective lip balm and hair specific products for the beach if you have difficult hair.
+Include protective lip balm and hair-specific products for the beach if you have difficult hair.
 Sun, sea salt, and wind are a terrible combination for the health of your hair.

 All of these are best packed in a hanging toiletries bag like this to save room on your suitcase.